kXborg/tinyBot/README.md

-# 🧠 TinyBot
+# TinyBot

-**TinyBot** is a minimal, text-based conversational model designed to mimic basic understanding and response behavior — similar to a chatbot, but with an ultra-light neural core.
-The project aims to learn how large language models work under the hood, by building a small and interpretable version from scratch.
+Built to decide smart home actions intelligently, without explicit hard coding. **TinyBot** is a minimal, text-based conversational model designed to mimic basic understanding of home environment and your needs.
+It is similar to a chatbot but with an ultra-light neural core.

 ---

-## ⚙️ Features
+## Features

-- 💬 Understands simple conversational commands
+- Understands simple conversational commands
-- 🏠 Controls virtual smart-home devices
+- Controls virtual smart-home devices
-- 😊 Friendly, human-like responses
+- Friendly, human-like responses
-- 🧩 Built using TensorFlow 1.x (compatible with TensorFlow Lite)
+- Built using TensorFlow
-- 💾 Fits within microcontroller memory constraints (few MBs)
+- Fits within microcontroller memory constraints (few MBs)
-- 🧠 Educational focus — learn LLM mechanics in a compact form
+- Action generator to be added soon

 ---

-## 🏠 Supported Smart Devices
+## Supported Smart Devices

-The bot can recognize and respond to queries about:
+The bot can recognize and respond to queries about the following devices.
+More to be added soon.

 - Fan
 - Light & Dim Light